DFreds/dfreds-module-docs/docs/developers/lib-migrations/index.md

 You cannot register your module or any migrations in the Foundry `init` hook.
 :::

+### General Guidelines

+- You MUST call the run migrations method yourself.
+This library makes no assumption as to when it makes sense for your module's migrations to execute.
+- It is safe to always run the migrations each time, as they will not be re-ran if they succeeded.
+- Each migration should be repeatable in case the user accidentally loses the data on which migrations were run.
+Generally, this just boils down to doing some if/else checks before running a migration.
+- If a migration unexpectedly fails, it will not be added to the list of migrations that ran.
+This means the next time the migrations would run, it will attempt to run that migration again.
+- If a migration fails, all subsequent migrations (based on date) will not run.
+This is to allow for certain assumptions in the data you're working with based on previous migrations.

 ## Hooks

 Lib: DFreds Migrations provides a few hooks.